blucz/beprepared/README.md

 $ beprepared db clear "gemini*"                      # Clear specific cached data
 $ beprepared db clear -d "mydomain" "humanfilter*"   # Clear specific cached data
 ```
+This lets you inspect the cache and clear out items, for example if you want to force re-running a step for some reason.
+It's most commonly used while developing beprepared, but we can imagine other use cases.

 ## Features